interactionresearchstudio/3DPrintedTaskCam2_LightweightFrame/README.md

-# ProbeTools TaskCam Prototype
+# 3D Printed TaskCam 2 Lightweight Frame

-These STL files can be used for 3D printing.
-[Click here](https://a360.co/2qtXSVf) for editable Fusion 360 files.
+These STL and STEP files can be used for 3D printing.
+[Click here](https://a360.co/2IT2laG) for editable Fusion 360 files.
+The PDF can be used as a laser cutting template.

 ## Terms of Use